 Alternative Routes: Fortunately, most of the area around Beach Boulevard in Stanton is a grid, so you don’t have to go too far out of your way to avoid Beach Boulevard.
 Try taking Western Avenue, which is a block to the west, or South Dale Avenue, which is a block to the east.

 Alicia Parkway is another long and winding road in south Orange County.
 It starts at Crown Valley Parkway in Laguna Niguel (see below), and continues for several miles before terminating at Santa Margarita Parkway in Rancho Santa Margarita.
 However, statistics show that the most dangerous part of Alicia Parkway is in Mission Viejo.

 The four intersections at Jeronimo Road, Muirlands Boulevard, Charlinda Drive, and Route 5 were all hot spots for collisions.
 Jeronimo Road was the worst, with 11 collisions in the year before October 2015, and Muirlands Boulevard was the second worst, with 9 collisions.
 The other two roads had six collisions each.
 The intersection with Olympiad Road has also been noted as being troublesome.

 Alternative Routes: Alicia Parkway can be hard to avoid, because it passes through such a wide swath of land, and few roads run directly parallel.
-The closest road to run parallel to Alicia Parkway in the dangerous section of Alicia Parkway is Los Alisos Boulevard, so if you have a choice, try taking this route instead.
+The closest road to run parallel to Alicia Parkway in the dangerous Mission Viejo section is Los Alisos Boulevard.

 #6.
 Crown Valley Parkway